polyanskiy/co2amp/README.md

 co2amp
 ======

-Modelling the dynamics of ultrashort mid-IR laser pulses in optical systems with CO2 amplifiers
+A software program for modeling the dynamics of ultrashort pulses in optical systems with CO2 amplifiers

 Download
 --------